expz/fast-training/README.md

 Run the following commands from the root directory of the repository.

 1. Download and prepare the dataset.
-The process requires around 10Gb of disk space while running which decreases to 4GB when finished.
+This requires over a GB of disk space.
 ```
-./build/prepare-wmt14.sh
+./build/prepare-wmt14 --small
 ```
+To prepare the full dataset, omit the `--small`.
+Preparation for the full dataset can take 15GB of disk space and 10-15 minutes on a fast computer.

 2. Activate the virtual environment if it is not already activated.
 ```